Model selection and testing

 To investigate lineage-specific rate heterogeneity in this data set and its impact on divergence date estimates, a log and trees file is available for an analysis using an uncorrelated lognormal relaxed clock.

-Import this log file in Tracer in addition to the previously imported strict clock log file.
+Import this log file in Tracer in addition to the strict clock log file.
 Investigate the posterior density for the lognormal standard deviation; if this density excludes zero (= no rate variation), it would suggest that the strict clock model can be rejected in favor of the relaxed clock model.

 A more formal test can be performed using a marginal likelihood estimator (MLE, Suchard et al., 2001, MBE 18: 1001-1013), which employs a mixture of model prior and posterior samples (Newton and Raftery 1994).
 The ratio of marginal likelihoods defines a Bayes factor, which measures the relative fit for two different models given the data at hand.
 Accurate estimation of the marginal likelihood is however not possible using Tracer, which has been shown on many occasions (Baele et al., 2012, 2013, 2016).